 Pharmaceutical companies continue to innovate with fentanyl delivery systems.
 Alza recently received approval for "E-trans" fentanyl, a transdermal iontophoretic fentanyl delivery system.
-As shown in Figure 7, pain relief with the E-trans fentanyl delivery system was comparable to that of patient-controlled analgesia (PCA) morphine for postoperative analgesia (62).
+As shown in Figure 7, pain relief with the E-trans fentanyl delivery system was comparable to that of PCA morphine for postoperative analgesia (62).